 Twice a year, the Governmental Board is invited to discuss the iPAAC activities and achievements.
-In total, six Governmental Board meetings take place during the three years course of iPAAC.
-The main topics presented and discussed are: the objectives and work methods of all work packages; the development of the content and format of the Roadmap, (i.e. the type of expected results and the format in which this information is integrated into the final tool); and finally, the aspect of sustainability, i.e. how to proceed with the Roadmap after the JA.
+In total, six Governmental Board meetings take place during the 3 years course of iPAAC.
+The main topics presented and discussed are: the objectives and work methods of all work packages; the development of the content and format of the Roadmap, i.e. the type of expected results and the format in which this information is integrated into the final tool; and finally, the aspect of sustainability, i.e. how to proceed with the Roadmap after the JA and which governance structure is therefore needed.

-The different understandings, questions and needs in regard to both the content and format of the Roadmap are discussed during these meetings.
+The different understandings, questions and needs in regard to both the content and format of the Roadmap are discussed in this platform.
 It ensures the development of a useful instrument for those involved in implementation, supporting them in their daily work.
-Moreover, the interactive approaches facilitate buy-in among stakeholders and support the promotion of the use of the tool.
+Moreover, the platform facilitates the capacity building among stakeholders and helps to promote the use of the tool.

-Importantly, to ensure that the Governmental Board provides insights of those actually involved in implementation, it is of high importance to encourage the representation of health policy makers and/or administrators, rather than scientific experts or JA partners.
+Importantly, to ensure that the Governmental Board provide the actual support needed, it is of high importance to encourage the representation of countries by health policy makers and/or administrators, rather than scientific experts or JA partners.
 This represents a possible risk for not only the focus of the meeting, but also for the conformity of the final tool to the needs of the end-users.